 Locate my Cricut DS File link and connect with my Shadow Box Art project

 To make this project just like mine, I used paper in any color for the heart to use as a template to trace onto my shadow box liner paper which will be black.
 This is a great opportunity to use that icky piece of 12″ paper you think you will never use lol!
-Still keep the heart in your scrap pile cuz you can still use it for trim or smaller cut-outs in the future.
+Still keep the heart in your scrap pile cuz you can still use it for trimming or smaller cut-outs in the future.

 You have several different options on “how” you want to cut the dragonflies out.
 The end result is you want all 4 dragonflies in all 4 colors.
 It is difficult to guess how many dragonflies you will need.
 Your deciding factor may also be due to how much paper you have on hand and the size of your shadow box for your shadow box art project.

 If you are really trying to save on paper I’d keep in mind if you start with the darkest color on the bottom of the heart you will need fewer dragonflies of that shade.
 You can always cut more but you can not un-cut!

 Two groups of dragonflies in the file

 The Cricut DS file I created for you has 2 groups of 4 colored dragonflies.
 A large group and a smaller group.
 I ended up using the smaller group for this shadow box art project.

 To turn off a group layer simply click on the group of dragonflies on the DS mat and then in the layers panel click on the eye to turn that group’s layer off.
 I did this 4 times with large groups of dragonflies.

 This left me with the smaller 4 groups of dragonflies.
 I then changed each group to the color of paper I was putting onto the Cricut mat.
 So as an example which you can see in my video, I used dark brown paper first and then cut all 4 groups of dragonflies.

 Then proceeded which each remaining color of paper.
 While almost done making this project I realized I’d need one more group of the lightest color as it was the largest area left to add to the heart shape.